Scrawny kid.

 U.S. Naval Academy

-Annapolis.
+Graduated Annapolis and commissioned as a Naval officer.
 No family in the military.
 First generation everything.
-Graduated and commissioned as a Naval officer.

 Navy SEAL Officer

-BUD/S Class Leader.
-Earned the Trident.
-Commanded combat missions for a joint task force in Iraq.
+Started on a ship — navigating heavily trafficked seas as Officer of the Deck while the captain slept.
+Then BUD/S, the Trident, and combat missions for a joint task force in Iraq.
 Bronze Star with Combat V for valor.
 Protected the Vice President of Iraq.

 2010